-The ITF Website Safeguarding page at: www.itftennis.com/safeguarding By email to safeguarding@itftennis.com By telephone to +44 (0) 208 392 4701.
-This is an automated voicemail service; By SMS to +44 (0) 7786 200690.
-Include ITFSAFE in the message to receive a confirmation of receipt.
-In writing to: ITF Safeguarding Manager c/o Integrity & Development Department ITF, Bank Lane Roehampton, SW15 5XZ UK In person (at events).
-Reports can be submitted to any tournament or event Designated Safeguarding Officer.
+The ITF Website Safeguarding page: www.itftennis.com/safeguarding

+By email to safeguarding@itftennis.com

+By telephone to +44 (0) 208 392 4701.
+This is an automated voicemail service;

+By SMS to +44 (0) 7786 200690.
+Include ITFSAFE in the message to receive a

+confirmation of receipt.

+In writing to: ITF Safeguarding Manager

+c/o Integrity & Development Department

+ITF, Bank Lane

+Roehampton

+SW15 5XZ

+UK

+In person (at events).
+Reports can be submitted to any tournament or event Designated

+Safeguarding Officer.

+Reports submitted by any of the above methods will go directly to the ITF Safeguarding Team and will be

-Reports submitted by any of the above methods will go directly to the ITF Safeguarding Team and will be treated with the Strictest Confidentiality.
+Reports submitted by any of the above methods will go directly to the ITF Safeguarding Team and will be treated with the strictest confidentiality.